The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of the "Repeater" element will be shown for every record in the collection.

-Have a look at the screenshot.
+Take a look at the screenshot.

 The table should look like this.